Dry eye occurs when the eyes aren’t sufficiently moisturized —

 This guide is intended to help you decide whether to use and how to use the TrueTear™ device to provide a temporary increase in tear production.

 TearLab is the single most accurate and objective test for diagnosing Dry Eye Disease.
 The test is fast, easy, and accurately generates an Osmolarity number, which provides significant information to your Doctor to aid in the early detection of Dry Eye Disease.

 Possible Solutions with BVA

 Plugging the drainage holes at the small circular openings at the inner corners of the eyelids where tears drain from the eye into the nose can help dry eyes.
 Lacrimal plugs, also called punctal plugs, can be inserted.

 These plugs are made of silicone or collagen, are reversible, and are a temporary measure.
 In severe cases, permanent plugs may be considered.

 In some cases, a simple surgery, called punctal cautery, is recommended to permanently close the drainage holes.
 The procedure helps keep the limited volume of tears in the eye for a longer period of time.

 Many artificial tears are over the counter and can treat low to mild cases of dry eyes.
 In most cases, if the natural remedies are unsuccessful, artificial tears or lubricating eye drops are the next step in solving your problem.

-There are many different types of eye drop/ artificial tear solutions.
+There are many different types of eye drop/artificial tear solutions.
 Each formula is designed to solve a specific problem your eye is facing, for example, aqueous-deficiency vs evaporating dry eye condition.
-Also, some brands will cause blurry vision for a short period of time, thus it would not be wise to use during driving or in the workplace.
+Also, some brands will cause blurry vision for a short period of time; thus, it would not be wise to use while driving or in the workplace.